Simplified Two-Dimensional Model for Global Atmospheric Dynamics: Summary and outlook

 This formula allows to estimate the global average equilibrium temperature if any of these parameters change.\\

-{\bf 5.
-Energy function}\\ The energy function on the right hand side of \eqref{eq:tau} is the main input of the model.
-The parameters $k, c, \alpha, \eta, \sigma, \beta, \lambda$ can be adjusted to describe different features of the atmosphere or even the atmospheres of different planets.\\

-{\bf 6.
-More realistic linear model}\\ The linearized single layer model on a uniform surface is admittedly a crude approximation that could be greatly improved to produce a more accurate picture.
-These improvements can include: considering two or three interacting layers instead of a single one, allowing for a non-uniform surface, etc. The resulting system will be necessarily more complex but still linear and accessible with similar methods to the one discussed here.\\

-{\bf 7.
-More realistic nonlinear model}\\ The inclusion of the advective derivative terms, on the other hand, would bring in nonlinearities (including the horizontal heat and momentum eddy fluxes) that could be treated perturbatively or numerically.
+The linearized single layer model on a uniform surface is admittedly a crude approximation that could be greatly improved to produce a more accurate picture.
+These improvements can include: considering two or three interacting layers instead of a single one, allowing for a non-uniform surface, etc. The resulting system will be necessarily more complex but still linear and accessible with similar methods to the one discussed here.
+The inclusion of the advective derivative terms, on the other hand, would bring in nonlinearities (including the horizontal heat and momentum eddy fluxes) that could be treated perturbatively or numerically.
 This would improve the accuracy of the short-term description and could also result in long-term unpredictability (chaos) and possible instabilities.
 The accuracy of the numerical modelling would crucially depend on a correct adjustment of the free parameters of the model to their expected/observed values.
 A general question prompted by the full nonlinear problem is about the stability and the long-term predictability of the model.
 In the nonlinear regime, extreme sensitivity to the initial conditions leading to instabilities and chaos can be expected, reducing the usefulness of the model as a long-term predictor.\\